 Convention has it that not every verb tense in a sentence or paragraph needs to be the same.
 It also has that the tense is not changed, unless it's required.
 In order for their writing to be clear and clutter-free, students should be able to recognize and fix inappropriate shift in verb tenses.
-Our printable shift in verb tenses worksheets show children from grade 5 to grade 7 the real cachet of this aspect of grammar, and help them be so proficient in the topic that grammar will no longer be a head-scratcher.
+Our printable shift in verb tenses worksheets show children from grade 5 to grade 8 the real cachet of this aspect of grammar, and help them be so proficient in the topic that grammar will no longer be a head-scratcher.
 We take you another great step forward in writing!
 Give yourself a head-start with our free worksheets!

 Sorting through the verb tenses in a bunch of compound and complex sentences helps 5th grade children learn the tense shift.
 In this printable pdf, they complete each sentence with the correct tense.